arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/tutorials/update-firmware/content.md

 ![WisGate dashboard Settings page](assets/wisgate-firmware-settings.png)

-Now drag and drop or open the browse file option to select the zip file downloaded previously.
+Now drag and drop or open the browse file option to select the firmware file downloaded previously with the format end `.bin.rwi` as you can see on the screenshot we uploaded the file called `WisGateOS_2.0.1_ARDUINO_b30_RAK636.bin.rwi`

 ![WisGate firmware zip uploaded](assets/wisgate-firmware-update.png)